 Unlike other removable prosthetic options which rely on adjacent teeth or adhesive to stay in place, the dental implants support the removable denture and firmly attach to the prosthesis while it is being worn, making functions such as eating and speaking easier than ever.
 And, whether the denture is fixed or removable, it is nearly indistinguishable from natural teeth.

-The dental implants are placed during a single surgical procedure, then allowed a period of time to heal and properly fuse with the jaw bone.
-Once this is complete and the implants are securely anchored in the bone, the abutments, which support the denture, are affixed to the implants.
-A support bar may be attached to the abutments which allows the dentures to snap on and off of the implants at the patient’s convenience.
+The dental implants are placed during a single surgical procedure, then allowed a length of time to heal and properly fuse with the jaw bone.
+Once this is complete, and the implants are securely anchored in the bone, the abutments, which support the denture, are affixed to the implants.
+A support bar may be attached to the abutments, which allows the dentures to snap on and off of the implants at the patient’s convenience.

 On occasion, a removable denture is used as a temporary solution for patients prior to undergoing a more permanent solution for tooth replacement.
-Dr. Marashi at Greater Charlotte Oral & Facial Surgery is happy to review your options to develop a treatment plan that best suits your needs and restores both oral function and a radiant smile.
+Dr. Marashi and Dr. Ricciuti at Greater Charlotte Oral & Facial Surgery are happy to review your options to develop a treatment plan that best suits your needs and restores both oral function and a radiant smile.